Associate Professor and Co-Editor, ISIS, the journal of the History of Science Society

 Honors & Awards

-- 2014, Society for the History of Psychology (Division 26 of the American Psychological Association) Early Career Award.
+• Society for the History of Psychology (Division 26 of the American Psychological Association) Early Career Award, 2014.

-- National Science Foundation Scholar’s Award for project titled “The Science and Technology of Threshold Sounds in Public and Private Spaces” (Award # 1256966).
-Awarded through the Science, Technology and Society Program for research to be conducted May 15, 2013 through May 14, 2014.
+• National Science Foundation Scholar’s Award for project titled “The Science and Technology of Threshold Sounds in Public and Private Spaces” (Award # 1256966).
+Awarded through the Science, Technology and Society Program, Summer, 2013 through Spring, 2014.

-- European Society for the History of the Human Sciences (ESHHS) and Journal for the History of the Behavioral Sciences (JHBS) 2010 Early Career Award.
+• European Society for the History of the Human Sciences (ESHHS) and Journal for the History of the Behavioral Sciences (JHBS) Early Career Award, 2010.

 - 2015-present, PI, “The History and Science of Game Calls in the Mississippi Flyway,” an interdisciplinary collaboration between historians, librarians, and wetlands scientists at Mississippi State University.